environmental-bioinformatics-master/Lab-SequenceData/SRA.md

-There is also a way to parallelize the dowload (see https://github.com/rvalieris/parallel-fastq-dump)
+There are also ways to parallelize the dowload (e.g. https://github.com/rvalieris/parallel-fastq-dump)

 -go onto poseidon and navigate to your working folder